koding/kdlearn/guides/upgrading-your-vm/index.md

 ### Upgrading existing packages
 These series of commands will update all _existing_ packages.
 These will NOT install new packages.

-To update all currently installed packages  to their latest levels, issue the following command in
+To update all currently installed packages and the packages that they depend on, to their latest levels, issue the following command in the Terminal:
-Terminal:
 ```
-sudo apt-get upgrade
+sudo apt-get dist-upgrade
 ```
 The system will analyze which packages on your VM need an update and will give you an estimate of the space needed.
 Make sure that the number shown here is less than the number you saw earlier